Monthly Archives: November 2024

 The woman turns without needing an answer and walks away, her head hanging.

-As Sarah and her mother walk away, the butterfly flutters away from the dedication sign, “In Honor of Sarah Dennis, may her soul rest.”
+The butterfly flutters away from the dedication sign: “In Honor of Sarah Dennis, may her soul rest.”

 It’s About Time

-The old haggard clock-maker hunched over a bench.
-The man in the dark clock is sitting in the corner waiting.
+The man in the dark cloak sits in the corner, waiting.

-“One day, you will not be able to fix it.. the parts, maybe.
-Or your skill will fail, I imagine.”
+“One day, you will not be able to fix it.
+The parts, maybe… or your skill, perhaps,” he said.

-The clock-maker smiled as the still grinning the man walked back to the corner, flipped up his hood, retrieved his scythe, and stepped through the wall.
+The clockmaker smiles as his eyes follow the still-grinning man as he walks back to the corner, flips up his hood, retrieves his scythe, and steps through the wall.

 Unique Little Egg